Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Literature Review

 \textbf{Neyman Orthogonality and Doubly Robust Estimation.} The AI-assisted labeling problem induces a specific data structure: outcomes are partially missing, but for all observations we observe structured AI-generated representations that may be high-dimensional, unstructured, or categorically different from the outcome.
 This structure is richer than the classical missing-data setting \citep{rubin1976inference, little2019statistical}, where the researcher observes only covariates for units with missing outcomes.
 In our setting, the auxiliary signal encodes predictive information about the latent response that goes beyond what standard covariates provide.

 This problem structure naturally admits an orthogonal moment representation.
-Semiparametric methods developed for missing outcomes provide useful conceptual tools.
-In particular, augmented inverse probability weighted (AIPW) estimators \citep{robins1994estimation, robins1995semiparametric} combine inverse probability weighting with an outcome model to obtain doubly robust estimators for linear regression problems, and later work studied their efficiency properties \citep{hirano2003efficient, bang2005doubly}.
+Semiparametric methods developed for missing outcomes, such as augmented inverse probability weighted (AIPW) estimators, provide useful conceptual tools \citep{robins1994estimation, robins1995semiparametric, hirano2003efficient, bang2005doubly}.
 While the resulting GAI score function shares the algebraic form of AIPW estimators, the role of each component differs substantively.
-First, the augmentation term leverages AI-generated representations---which may include reasoning traces, embeddings, or persona descriptions---that encode high-dimensional predictive information about the latent response, rather than correcting for missing outcomes using observed covariates alone.
+First, the augmentation term leverages AI-generated representations that encode high-dimensional predictive information about the latent response, rather than correcting for missing outcomes using observed covariates alone.
 Second, our analysis is developed within the double machine learning framework \citep{chernozhukov2018double} that has been adopted and extended in recent econometrics and ML research \citep{kallus2024localized}.
-We provide a clean set of conditions---most notably the explicit construction of Neyman orthogonality and rate requirements for nuisance parameter estimation---together with practical implementation tools such as cross-fitting---that allow our estimator to achieve valid inference across a broad class of generalized linear models.
-Our contribution is thus not a new semiparametric principle, but rather the recognition that AI-generated representations create a new estimation regime that is well-suited to orthogonal moment methods, together with the formal analysis of the resulting estimator's properties in this context.
+We provide a clean set of conditions and practical implementation tools such as cross-fitting, allowing our estimator to achieve valid inference across a broad class of GLMs.
+Our contribution is thus not a new semiparametric principle, but rather the recognition that AI-generated representations create a new estimation regime that is well-suited to orthogonal moment methods, together with the formal analysis of the estimator's properties in this context.

-An earlier, preliminary version of this work was submitted to a machine learning conference \citep{anonymous2026gai}.
-The present manuscript substantially extends that version by developing a variance-decomposition result that captures the sources of efficiency gains, strengthening the comparison with baseline approaches, providing additional implementation guidance for model selection in nuisance estimation, and adding a new application that extends the experiment to richer AI data regimes.
+An earlier, preliminary version of this work was accepted at the International Conference on Machine Learning (ICML) \citep{anonymous2026gai}.
+The present manuscript substantially extends that version by \cl{generalizing the dominance theorem to a unified family of debiased estimators,} developing a variance-decomposition result that captures the sources of efficiency gains, \cl{extending the framework to covariate-shift settings, }strengthening the comparison with baseline approaches, providing additional implementation guidance for model selection in nuisance estimation, and adding a new application that extends the experiment to richer AI data regimes.